Judicial Watch Announces an Expert Special Panel Presentation: 'Exposing the Deep State'

 Contact: Jill Farrell, Judicial Watch, 202-646-5172

 WASHINGTON, Sept.
-8, 2017 /Christian Newswire/ -- Judicial Watch announced today that it is hosting special educational panel on Friday, September 15, 2017, from 2 to 3 pm ET to discuss "Exposing the Deep State."
-The expert panelists currently include:
+11, 2017 /Christian Newswire/ -- Judicial Watch announced that it is hosting special educational panel on Friday, September 15, 2017, from 2 to 3 pm ET to discuss "Exposing the Deep State."

 Dr. Sebastian Gorka